Myhill-Nerode Theorem for Higher-Dimensional Automata: Pomsets with interfaces

 A \emph{labelled poset with event order} (\emph{lposet}) $(P, {<}, {\evord}, \lambda)$ consists of a finite set $P$ with two relations: \emph{precedence} $<$ and \emph{event order} $\evord$, together with a labelling function $\lambda:P\to \Sigma$.
 Note that different events may carry the same label: we do \emph{not} exclude autoconcurrency.
 We require that both $<$ and $\evord$ are strict partial orders, that is, they are irreflexive and transitive (and thus asymmetric).
 We also require that for each $x\ne y$ in $P$, at least one of $x<y$ or $y<x$ or $x\evord y$ or $y\evord x$ must hold; that is, if $x$ and $y$ are concurrent, then they must be related by $\evord$.

-Losets may be regarded as lposets with empty precedence relation; the last condition enforces that their elements are totally ordered by $\evord$.
-A temporary state of an execution is described by an loset, while the whole execution provides an lposet of its events.
+Conclists may be regarded as lposets with empty precedence relation; the last condition enforces that their elements are totally ordered by $\evord$.
+A temporary state of an execution is described by a conclist, while the whole execution provides an lposet of its events.
 The precedence order expresses that one event terminates before the other starts.
-The execution starts at the loset of $<$-minimal elements and finishes with the loset of $<$-maximal elements.
-The event order of an lposet is generated by the event orders of temporary losets.
+The event order of an lposet is generated by the event orders of temporary conclists.
 Hence any two events which are active concurrently are unrelated by $<$ but related by $\evord$.

 In order to accommodate source and target events, we need to introduce lposets with interfaces (iposets).
 An \emph{iposet} $(P, {<}, {\evord}, S, T, \lambda)$ consists of an lposet $(P, {<}, {\evord}, \lambda)$ together with subsets $S, T\subseteq P$ of source and target \emph{interfaces}.
-Elements of $S$ must be $<$-minimal and those of $T$ $<$-maximal; hence both $S$ and $T$ are losets.
-We often denote an iposet as above by $\ilo{S}{P}{T}$, ignoring the orders and labelling, or use $S_P=S$ and $T_P=T$ if convenient.
-Source and target events will be marked by ``$\bullet$'' at the left or right side, and if the event order is not shown, we assume that it goes downwards.
+Elements of $S$ must be $<$-minimal and those of $T$ $<$-maximal; hence both $S$ and $T$ are conclists.
+We often denote an iposet as above by $\ilo{S}{P}{T}$ or $(S, P, T)$, ignoring the orders and labelling, or use $S_P=S$ and $T_P=T$ if convenient.
+Source and target events will be marked by ``$\ibullet$'' at the left or right side, and if the event order is not shown, we assume that it goes downwards.

 \begin{example} Figure \ref{fi:iposets1} shows some simple examples of activity intervals of events and the corresponding iposets.
 The left iposet consists of three totally ordered events, given that the intervals do not overlap; the event $a$ is already active at the beginning and hence in the source interface.
 In the other iposets, the activity intervals do overlap and hence the precedence order is partial (and the event order non-trivial). \end{example}